DanielJu0925/League_of_Legends_prediction/README.md

 `"goldat15"` - this is a quantitative column that the gold the team received in the first 15 minutes.

 In order to get a better model, we delete the feature `"league"`, because the different leagues that the games are in is not a variable that will affect our result.
 For example, the game content will be the same for the match in LPL and LCK.
-Also, we changed the features `"killsat10"` and `"xpdiffat10"` to `"killsat15"` and `"xpdiffat15"`, because we want to get higher accuracy for the prediction, and we believe the datas that are collected at the first 15 minutes can give our model more information on the game's trend, and thus the model will work better on predict the game result.
+Also, we changed the features `"killsat10"` and `"xpdiffat10"` to `"killsat15"` and `"xpdiffat15"`, because we want to get higher accuracy for the prediction, and we believe the datas that are collected at the first 15 minutes can give our model more information on the game's trend than at 10 minutes, and thus the model will work better with these two new features on predicting the game result.

 We added more features.
 Firstly `"opp_killsat15"`, as the description above, it records the kills from the opposite team at the first 15 minutes.
-We believe this column can generate and represent the strength of the oppsite team.
-With that information, we can somewhat increase the complexity of the model.
-However it will not cause overfitting for our model because the match is more complicated than just determined by kills.
+We can compute the kill difference at 15 min with `"killat15"` feature.
+The kill difference feature can represent the team's combat status and give us a brief conclusion of this team's winning trend aginst the opposite.
+With that information, we can somewhat increase the complexity of the model without causing overfitting for our model because the match is more complicated than just determined by kills.

-Secondly `"golddiffat15"` and `"goldat15"`, `"golddiffat15"` represents the difference in the amount of gold received in game for both team in the first 15 minutes. `"goldat15"` shows the gold the team gain.
+Secondly, `"golddiffat15"` represents the difference in the amount of gold received in game for both team in the first 15 minutes. `"goldat15"` shows the gold the team gain.
 In the game, gold is used for purchasing powerful items to strengthen their power.
 The higher amount of gold, the stronger the players will be.
+The economy gap, represented by `"golddiffat15"`, can also indicate if the team has an advantage at 15 mins.
 So with this information, the model can include more variables for predict the result of the game.

 Lastly `"csdiffat15"`, this feature represents the numbers of soldiers that the team kills in the first 15 minutes.
-If this features is high, it can represent this team have more advantages that their opponent, since they have a higher priority in the lane.
+If this features is high, it can represent this team have potentially higher advantages than their opponent, since they have a higher priority in the lane and more gold earned.
 This will add more chance to win for this team.
 Thus, we consider it as one of our feature.

 For our model, we chose `DecisionTreeClassifier()` as our prediction model, and we will return in a binary result.
 Inside our model, we split the data into training and testing model and construct the `ColumnTransformer()`.
-Specifically, we one hot encoded the `"side"`, and using `Binarizer()` for both `"golddiffat15"` and `"xpdiffat15"`.
-Applying `StandardScaler()` on the `"goldat15"` can standardize the data.
-Later on, we form a `FunctionTransformer()` which calculates the difference in kills for the team and their opponent team.
-After that, we used Cross Validation to find the best paramters for the `ColumnTransformer()`.
+Specifically, we one hot encoded the `"side"`, and using `Binarizer()` with different thresholds (using cross validation to find the most appropriate threshold combos) to binarize both `"golddiffat15"` and `"xpdiffat15"`.
+Applying `StandardScaler()` on the `"goldat15"` which can standardize the feature.
+Later on, we form a `FunctionTransformer()` which calculates the kill difference between two teams at 15min.
 In the next step, we apply one `GridSearchCV()` in order to find the best paramters for `DecisionTreeClassifier()` in our model.
 Later on, we contruct a Pipeline to train our data.

 The testing data overall performance of our Final Model is around 0.73.
-It is a huge inprovement comparing to our Baseline Model's score 0.58.
+It is a huge inprovement comparing to our Baseline Model's score (0.58).
 Specifically, we include more features inside our Final Model, and the precision of our model is higher than the Baseline Model, since we contain only the datas that collecte from the first 15 minutes.
-This highly increase the complexity for our model.
+This increase the complexity in a certain level for our model, which can better analyze the trend of the team during the game while not overfit to the training data.
 In addition, the training data's overall performance is around 0.76.
-This shows that our model does not occur overfitting condition.
+This shows that our model does not occur overfitting condition since the prediction score on training and testing data only has a difference of 0.03

 There is our confusion matrix for the testing data overall performance: